 In some states, that kind of testimony would be admissible to rebut a defense expert’s testimony that the statements made by children could have been produced by improper interview techniques.
 In this case, since the prosecution called Rospierski before the defense presented its case, her testimony had no purpose other than to bolster the credibility of the accusers.

-The court concluded that Michigan law precludes an expert from testifying that a child has not been coached by interviewers if that testimony sends a signal that the child was telling the truth.
+The court concluded that Michigan law precludes an expert from testifying that a child has not been coached by interviewers if that testimony communicates a belief that the child was telling the truth.
 The line between commenting on interview techniques and vouching for the veracity of a child’s statement is a fine one, but the Court of Appeals decided that the expert’s testimony crossed that line.